Sitzz23/vapi/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with Next.js for the user interface and backend logic, Firebase for authentication and data storage, styled with TailwindCSS and using Vapi's voice agents, Prepwise is a website project designed to help you learn integrating AI models with your apps.
+Built with Next.js for the user interface and backend logic, Firebase for authentication and data storage, styled with TailwindCSS and using Vapi's voice agents, Synapse is a website project designed to help you learn integrating AI models with your apps.
 The platform offers a sleek and modern experience for job interview preparation.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over **50k+** members.
 It's a place where people help each other out.